 Overview

-The Transferrin Test is a blood test used to measure the level of transferrin — a protein made in the liver that helps transport iron throughout the bloodstream.
-Transferrin works like a carrier: it attaches to iron absorbed from food and delivers it to tissues that need it, such as the bone marrow, liver, muscles, and various organs.
+The Transferrin Test is a blood test that measures the level of transferrin, a protein produced by the liver that plays a central role in iron transport.
+Transferrin acts as a controlled carrier, binding iron absorbed from the intestine and delivering it safely to tissues such as the bone marrow, liver, and muscles, where iron is either used or stored.

 What is Transferrin?

-When iron levels are low, the liver increases the production of transferrin to absorb more iron.
-When iron levels are high, transferrin production decreases to prevent excessive iron accumulation.
-This makes transferrin a sensitive indicator of the body’s iron status.
+Free iron in the bloodstream can be harmful, as it promotes oxidative damage.
+Transferrin prevents this by tightly regulating iron transport.
+When iron levels are low, transferrin production increases to improve iron delivery.
+When iron levels are high, production decreases to limit further iron transport.
+This adaptive response makes transferrin a sensitive indicator of iron balance.

 Where is Transferrin Produced in the Body?